 No, that wasn’t a typo.
 We learned about the Dell UP3017Q (The Dell UP3017QA model includes monitor arm/desk mount) back at CES 2016 and everyone was excited about it.
 A growing amount of UltraWide curved monitors are hitting the market and gamers love them, but there has been an increasing demand for a new panel technology that has yet to be seen on monitors before – OLED.
-Dell took notice and paved the way towards OLED monitors with their new UltraSharp model.
+Dell took notice and paved the way towards OLED monitors with their new UltraSharp model and this awesome OLED monitor is their first product in the line.

 Looking purely at the design, you can see that the monitor has slim bezels and pretty much a standard UltraSharp design, but don’t be fooled.
 It’s the inside that matters, and in this marvelous monitor, you will find a 4K resolution packed in a 30-inch display using OLED panel technology.
 This produces a response time of nothing less than just 0.1 milliseconds.
 This is a 40 times faster response times than the high-end IPS panels being produced today!